 I'm a history buff and always stop to read historical signs along the

-I've never seen one in the Hoosier State, which only confirms my belief that nothing
+I've never seen one in the Hoosier State.
+My apologies to you,

 Utah, hands down.
 Not only is the Beehive State an unusual